oktadev/okta-blog/_source/_posts/2021-10-27-k8s-api-server-oidc.md

 ### Create groups

 Now we need some groups to differentiate and map different kinds of users who want to access our clusters.
 Let's say we have a group of administrators with full access to the cluster and another group of users who have limited access.
 You can have any number of groups as per your needs.
-The Below configuration will create two groups.
+The configuration below will create two groups.
 The group's privileges will be defined using Kubernetes RBAC policies on the cluster, which we will do later.

 ```hcl
 # Set up OKTA groups